Tackorama/LD33/README.txt

 Controls
 ---------------------------------
 Click mouse.
 That's it.
-M disables music in game (it can get annoying).
+m disables music in-game (it can get annoying).

 ---------------------------------
 Bugs